 - Ignite students must be paid from the supervisor’s departmental budget or research grant student casual wage account with a WKS classification ending in 81520.

-- Supervisors will set rate of pay (must pay at least minimum wage, currently $14.25/hr).
+- Supervisors will set rate of pay (must pay at least $15.50/hour minimum wage)

-- A student can only hold one Ignite-funded position each year and supervisors will be reimbursed a maximum of $2,000 for each student in a two-term position or $1,000 for those in a one-term position.
+- A student can only hold one Ignite-funded position each year and supervisors will be reimbursed a maximum of $1,000 for each student in a position

 - Ignite-funded positions can be shared across multiple students and/or supervisors can hire a new student into an Ignite position if an earlier hire does not fulfill the role and use up the allocated funding.